OPT030: Low Vision - Advanced

 It builds on the core knowledge acquired in OPT001: Low Vision 1 - Theory and OPT002: Low Vision 2 - Practical to develop an ability to deliver low vision care to more complex low vision cases and specialist populations.

-This course is also designed for anyone that has the College's Professional Certificate in Low Vision that wants to provide advanced low vision care in the community or in a hospital setting.
-Applicants wishing to achieve the Higher Certificate needs to be providing a low vision service to people with complex needs in order to collect cases for a log book and case presentations.
+This course is designed for anyone who has a Professional Certificate in Low Vision and wants to provide advanced low vision care in the community or in a hospital setting.

 Following the completion of this module a practitioner will able to demonstrate: